tAndreani/Not_Normal_PairedTest/README.md

 This script is usefull if the user has to handle with paired dataset.
 It is not a simple Non-parametric test because do not consider outliers.
 The procedure is similar of a paired-t-test but with 15000 permutations.

+### Assumption
-`Assumption`: The dataset do not follow a "T-Normal" distribution
+The dataset do not follow a "T-Normal" distribution

 `Input Two Matrices`: Control and Treatment